 For those unable to commit to regular shifts, we offer opportunities for collaboration with individuals, local businesses, and community organizations for skills-based training for our staff or clients, service projects, donation drives, and more throughout the year.
 For more information, please review the "Other Ways to Engage" options below.

 For those looking for information on internship opportunities, please note we have recently moved that information to its own page, available here.

 Regular Volunteer Positions

-The spring volunteer season for individuals looking to work at our Safe House (emergency shelter) or Drop-In Center runs from January 23rd (first session of volunteer/intern training) through mid-May.
+The spring volunteer season for individuals looking to work at our Safe House (emergency shelter) or Drop-In Center runs from May 29th (first session of volunteer/intern training) through mid-August.
 Volunteers are expected to work a minimum of 4 hours per week, either at our Safe House (emergency shelter) based in Northern Rhode Island or at our Drop-In Center in Providence, based on their position.